 3) Finally, the reading at the third degree, that is to say, this time taking the letters here and there, we discover this new reading, the ASTRO reading, the star, the constellation.

 Thus, we find three reading modes: SATOR, PATER NOSTER and ASTRO readings in a single entry.
 Thus we find the very essence of our Triune God, who is three in one!
 This is why the SATOR Square has been represented as a cube in the presentation photo of the article: three spatial dimensions (length, width and depth) for a single object.
-We had also discovered that you have to know how to analyse the trio of doubled letters of the inscription (E-N-E) have to be doubled to be able to read and interpret the text of its message correctly.
+We had also discovered that you have to know how to analyse the trio of doubled letters of the inscription (E-N-E) in order to be able to read and interpret the text of its message correctly.

 That the SATOR Square therefore wishes to give us advice on prayer and adoration to the Triune God is obvious, since the PATER NOSTER reading is precisely that of the prayer that Jesus taught to us.